PierreMangeol/Polarity_and_Zonula_adherens/README.md

 # Polarity_and_Zonula_adherens
-Codes used in Mangeol et al. 2022-2024 to analyze the positions of proteins in epithelia
+Codes used in Mangeol et al. eLife 2022 and Mangeol et al. PNAS 2024 to analyze the positions of proteins in epithelia.